Products To Make Life Easier For Older Adults (Updated 2022)

 Glocusent LED Neck Reading Light

-This great hands-free around the neck reading light means your parent can easily read, play sudoku, do the crossword or knit from the comfort of their chair or bed.
-Easily transportable and with awkward clips, it has three colour temperatures to avoid eye strain and is rechargable via USB (once charged, it lasts up to 80 hours).
+Easily transportable, it has three colour temperatures to avoid eye strain and is rechargable via USB (once charged, it lasts up to 80 hours).
 It’s an everyday product that can transform a senior’s quality of life.

 Adaptive Clothing Makes Getting Dressed Easier